 Read more about the G-EO System

-Primarily used with patients who have experienced a spinal cord, stroke or brain injury, the Lokomat® takes a longstanding form of physical rehabilitation – treadmill therapy – several steps further than ever before.
+Primarily used with patients who have experienced a stroke or spinal cord or brain injury, the Lokomat takes a longstanding form of physical rehabilitation – treadmill therapy – several steps further than ever before.

-Using a harness and a computer-controlled mechanical suit, the Lokomat helps strengthen and train impaired muscle groups to help the body relearn how to walk.
-With the patient supported in a harness above a treadmill, a robotic exoskeleton moves the body in a natural walking pattern, while also measuring and regulating how much effort the patient expends.
-MossRehab was the first facility in the Philadelphia region to offer therapy with a Lokomat and one of the few facilities in the world to have three Lokomats at one site.
+Using a harness and a computer-controlled mechanical suit, the Lokomat helps strengthen and train impaired muscle groups, facilitating the process of relearning how to walk.
+With the patient supported in a harness above a treadmill, a robotic exoskeleton moves the body in a natural walking pattern, while also measuring and regulating how much effort the patient exerts.

 Learn more about the Lokomat